Comparisons

 What you get:

-• JavaScript test scripts after requests
+• Pre-request and post-response JavaScript scripts

-• Newman CLI for CI/CD pipelines
+• Postman CLI for current CI/CD workflows

-• Shared workspaces, comments, and permissions
+• Shared workspaces, comments, viewers, and roles

 What you don't get: